 Serve this Beef Pilau family style at the table, allowing everyone to dish out their own helping.
 The kachumbari (or tomato salad) should also be served family style, and let kids decide if they want to have theirs be on top or beside their beef pilau.

-But a serving of fruit beside would add a great pop of color and fun flavor to the meal.
+A serving of fruit beside would add a great pop of color and fun flavor to the meal.
 Mangoes, Pineapples, Oranges, Banana, and Pears are all found in Kenya and would be awesome additions to the meal.
-I would suggest Pineapple or Mango as they would both be cooling and add yellow color to your plate.

 Kids in the Kitchen: How Your Kids Can Help You Cook